-The proposed site design would not be situated on a historic pole or structure, create a view obstruction, or be directly adjacent to a primary living space such as a living room or bedroom window.
-Staff requested a slimmer design consisting of tucking the antenna in closer to the pole.
-The applicant responded that this was not feasible due to the technological requirements by the Public Utilities Commission and subscriber demands.
-Staff finds the proposal is the less intrusive alternative and will improve wireless communication services in this area.
-Draft conditions of approval stipulate that the components be painted and textured to match the wooden utility pole for camouflaging.
+The proposed site design would not be situated on a historic pole or structure, would not create a view obstruction and would not be directly adjacent to a primary living space such as a living room or bedroom window.
+The proposed antenna would be placed on top of a replaced wooden utility GUY pole.
+Staff requested the applicant to remove a ground power cabinet initially proposed to reduce visual impacts and the change was made.
+Staff, therefore, finds the proposal to provide an essential service with a least-intrusive possible design.
+Draft conditions of approval stipulate that the components be painted and textured to match the pole in appearance for camouflaging.